 First, of course, make sure you have a detailed understanding of every regulated business process and activity conducted by your firm.
 As you dig deeper, you should also be prepared to ask tough questions about processes and activities that do not have any associated compliance processes.

-Addressing potential blind spots in a firm’s compliance processes will be essential to your future success, as well as defining critical steps that you need to take to make compliance more robust.
+Addressing potential blind spots in a firm’s processes will be essential to your future success, as well as defining critical steps that you need to take to make compliance more robust.

-Second, you should evaluate current compliance practices from end-to-end.
+Second, you should evaluate current practices from end-to-end.
 Recent CFTC Guidance on the Evaluation of Compliance Programs can provide you with a useful model for doing this important discovery work.
 InnReg supports firms in carrying out this process internally before regulators take interest.

 At this stage, you should develop a detailed understanding of how your firm prevents, detects, and remediates regulatory violations.
 Here’s an actionable blueprint for doing just that: